kubos/kubos/docs/app-docs/app-service.rst

     mutation {
         register(path: "/home/kubos/payload-app") {
+            success,
+            errors,
+            entry {
                 active,
                 app {
                     name,
                     version
                 }
             }
         }
+    }

-If the ``active`` response field is ``True``, then the registration completed successfully.
+The ``success`` response field is a boolean value which reflects whether the registration process completed successfully.

+If ``true``, then the ``entry`` field will contain the registration information about the newly registered application.

-If the registration fails for some reason, then the service will return an error response.
+If ``false,`` then the ``entry`` field will be empty, and the ``errors`` field will contain an error message detailing what went wrong.

 De-Registering
 --------------

 A particular version of an application can be removed using the ``uninstall`` mutation.

-The mutation returns a single boolean value to indicate success or failure.
+The mutation returns two fields:

+    - ``success`` - Indicating the overall result of the uninstall operation
+    - ``errors`` - Any errors which were encountered during the uninstall process

 For example::

     mutation {
-        uninstall(uuid: "46d01f19-ab45-4c6f-896e-88f90266f12e", version: "1.1")
+        uninstall(uuid: "46d01f19-ab45-4c6f-896e-88f90266f12e", version: "1.1") {
+            success,
+            errors
+        }
     }